RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 *Hint: Texts are links.*

-Great tools for inspiration they may be for creating interfaces or designs, and mind you I do use them for that very purpose, but sometimes you may want something that gives you a final product, dismissing your impulse to accept or reject any single element, so you won't end up procrastinating over hesitation.
+Great tools for inspiration they may be for creating interfaces or designs, and I do use them for that purpose, but sometimes you may want something that just gives you good results hands down.
+Something to suppress your impulse to ponder upon selection of individual elements, so you won't end up procrastinating over hesitation.
 Especially with data visualizations, generating the spectrum graph of an audio clip for example.

 In fact, I was working on a musical database project for orchestration, which is still work in progress, and I wished to incorporate a more vibrant visual feedback - to color notes by their musical function on the staff.
 I tried a dozen color schemes and, unfortunately, they all look pretty ugly for this intension.
-The reason is that since there might be a lot of notes on the page, we might need a lot of colors or hues to distinguish them, and no one knows in advance what color will be adjacent to what other color.
+The reason is that since there might be a lot of notes on the page, we might need a lot of colors or hues to distinguish them, and no one knows in advance what colors will be next to each other.
 The result is unpredictive, and thus often bizarre.

 Until I came across cubehelix algorithm.